embl-cba/imagej-courses/imagej-practical.md

 - Object based colocalization: __Count__ (e.g., divide overlap by stain1)
 - Area based colocalization: __Area__ (e.g., divide overlap by stain1)
 - Distance based colocalization: you have to write some code to find particles that are next to each other in the Results tables

+# The meaning of intensities in confocal and widefield microscopy

+todo: put images here

+# Intensity-based quantifications of BFA-induced Golgi disassembly (confocal)

+## Data

+- 3D confocal stacks
+- ...

+## Challenges

+- Intensities depend on evertyhing!

+## Maximum intensity in 3-D maximum intensity projection

+Maximum value in a 3-D maximum intensity projection is proportional to the highest local density of observed fluorophores, where local corresponds to the confocal point spread function (~200x200x800 nm^3).

+### Workflow

+- Maximum projection
+- Manual background subtraction
+- Draw ROI
+- Measure

+- Easy to compute readout for the maximal local concentration in a 3-D data set.

+#### Normalisation strategies

+In a time-lapse experiment one could use the intial maximal local concentration in each cell and then monitor the

+### Pro

+### Con

+- Only very local readout of whole cell
+-
+	-
+	- Measure the average maximal local concentration in a set of control cells and divide by this value

+## Sum

+# Intensity-based quantifications of H2B-mCherry during the cell-cycle (wide-field)

+## Mean intensity
+## Maximum intensity
+##

 # Workflow: Autophagosome quantification